 Sound installation, 9:39 min, 2010/2016

-In the video installation the portraits of seven men and seven women gradually change into the digitally constructed portraits of "Adam" and "Eve".
+The portraits of seven men and seven women gradually change into the digitally constructed portraits of "Adam" and "Eve".

 The "Secret Performance" is not announced.
-Seven men and seven women identically dressedmix under the visitors of an opening, - usually unnoticed.
+Seven men and seven women identically dressed mix under the visitors of an opening, - usually unnoticed.

-Foto: Werner Josten
+Photos: Werner Josten

 Sound installation, loop, 114 min, 2009

 Employees, or “human resources”, are deployed to help companies meet their goals.
 They are supposed to function perfectly.
 Corporate guidelines and values tell them how.
 A speaker reads the corporate values and guidelines of the companies listed on the German stock exchange in the dry and smooth style of a newscaster.